DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### SQL creation

-In application-dev.properties add the following.
-Now whenever the application is started, hibernate will generate all the DDL queries (along with constraints, indexes and joins) based on the entities.
-Ofcourse, this is required since we are using [Flyway DB](https://flywaydb.org/).
-Otherwise, hibernate itself can [create the missing tables on startup](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html)
+Hibernate can [create the missing tables on application startup](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html) (based on the entity classes in the application).
+If [Flyway DB](https://flywaydb.org/) is being used, we need to have create/update queries (DDL) in flyway SQL scripts.
+These queries need not be written manually.
+They can be generated by Hibernate on application startup.
+Once configured, all the DDL queries (along with constraints, indexes and joins) are dumped into the specific file from which we can copy-paste to Flyway SQL scripts file.

 {% highlight properties %}
 spring.jpa.properties.javax.persistence.schema-generation.create-source=metadata